Governance of our college is vested in the Board of Directors, also known as the College Council.

 The current members of our College Council are:

-Maria is at the helm of Basketball NSW as the Chief Executive Officer.
+The chair of our College Council, Maria, is at the helm of Basketball NSW as the Chief Executive Officer.
 She has over 25 years’ experience as a Business leader, sales professional, and board member.

 For the past 18 years, she has worked as a senior executive with a proven track record in successfully and consistently building high performing organisations and cultures.
 She achieved this through the use of both standard and innovative leadership methodologies, developing and leading high performing individuals and teams.